 Offers additional skills and provides a practicum for NFPA Firefighter II, NFPA Fire Apparatus Driver/Operator, and NFPA Apparatus Equipped with Fire Pump certifications.
 Prepares students for entering the job market and assists them in becoming more successful in competitive fire service entry processes.
 Introduces contemporary issues regarding the furnishing of emergency services.
 Students completing the course will take written and task performance tests for NFPA Firefighter II.
 Provides a practicum for leadership, supervisory, and management skills.
 Prerequisite: FRP262 with a grade of C or better; or consent of instructor.
-Offered as needed

-FRP266 Building Construction for Fire Suppression 3 class hr/wk, 3 cr.
+FRP266 Building Construction for Fire Suppression

 Focuses on fire problems inherent in structural elements of buildings.
 Includes inspection of various building types as a basis for applying effective extinguishment practices with adequate safeguards for personnel.
-Offered as needed